ShuvenduRoy/Bangla_char_rnn_tensorflow/README.md

 Then start train from the top level directory using `python train.py --data_dir=./data/sherlock/`

+## Warning
+please be aware that depending on your console settings you may not see bangla in desired font.
+Even it may be in machine language.
+In that case you have to show it in some other GUI window or some other python editor may show you in perfect front.
+Just be aware the the prediction is in uni-code (utf-8) format. so the word is there, how it will show will depent on the font renderer of your system

 ## Tensorboard
 To visualize training progress, model graphs, and internal state histograms:  fire up Tensorboard and point it at your `log_dir`.
 E.g.:
 ```bash